TrellixVulnTeam/swahilipython_SCMU/Doc/library/select.rst

    Among the acceptable object types in the sequences are Python :term:`file objects <file object>` (e.g. ``sys.stdin``, or objects returned by :func:`open` or :func:`os.popen`), socket objects returned by :func:`socket.socket`.
-You may also define a :dfn:`wrapper` class yourself, as long as it has an appropriate :meth:`~io.IOBase.fileno` method (that really returns a file descriptor, not just a random integer).
+You may also define a :dfn:`wrapper` kundi yourself, as long as it has an appropriate :meth:`~io.IOBase.fileno` method (that really returns a file descriptor, not just a random integer).